unpluggedcoder/awesome-rust-tools/README.md

 - [MeiliSearch](https://github.com/meilisearch/MeiliSearch) — Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) — A line-oriented search tool that recursively searches your current directory for a regex pattern.
 - [skim](https://github.com/lotabout/skim) — Fuzzy Finder in rust!
+- [repgrep](https://github.com/acheronfail/repgrep) — An interactive replacer for ripgrep that makes it easy to find and replace across files on the command line.

 ## FileSystem